 First thing in the morning, that is after my leisurely cup of Turkish coffee, I raised the mainsail and removed it from the mast and boom.
 I made a bundle of it and left on the deck.
 In the mean time the travel-lift came and hauled-out the Dutch sailboat that had already gone to the “pool.”
 Thetis will be next.

-The yard is much less full then in previous years.
+The yard was much less full then in previous years.
 The Greek economic crisis, their increased prices, or both may be the reason for this.
 While Nicholas and Dimitris placed the supports for the boat I walked to the office.
-Both Angelos and Mastro Michalis are in Athens but Irene and Danae were there and so was Alexandros, Anastasis’ son.
+Both Angelos and Mastro Michalis were in Athens but Irene and Danae were there and so was Alexandros, Anastasis’ son.
 Anastasis is now the new partner of Agmar Marine in addition to Angelos.

 By noon Thetis was secure on her stands.
 I hooked her to the AC electricity and to water.
 Also, since leaving Samos, I had not turned on my MacBook, I did so now and connected to the yards Wi-Fi.
 I attended to several tasks needing Internet access.
 I then started on my long winter layover check list.